flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Dan: could be done by Ansible
         - Let's cut a bug for this maybe?
     - We should use -d when running docker compose up :D
+    - We should bump max_connections (and maybe shared_buffers) in Postgres

 ## 2025-12-05
 - See: https://doc.anagora.org/rhizome-disk